-In terms of career, I'd run a thriving leadership development and executive coaching business for 17 years - working with fabulous clients like Dropbox, LinkedIn, YPO, Coca Cola, the European Central Bank and Google and was teaching on the MBA programme at Trinity College Dublin.
+I'd run a very successful leadership development and executive coaching business for 17 years - working with fabulous clients like LinkedIn, YPO, Coca Cola, the European Central Bank and Google and was teaching on the MBA programme at Trinity College Dublin.

-My work was all about helping people to grow and develop and I loved it.
-It paid me really well and also allowed me to work a four-day week and take at least ten weeks off a year to spend time with my kids, travel and learn.
+My work was all about helping people to grow and develop which I loved, it paid me really well and also allowed me to work a four-day week and take at least ten weeks off a year to spend time with my kids, travel and learn.

 I am driven by what I really believe in -